Pied avocet: Behaviour

-These birds forage in shallow brackish water or on mud flats, often scything their bills from side to side in water (a feeding technique that is unique to the avocets).
-They mainly eat crustaceans and insects.
+This avocet forages in shallow brackish water or on mud flats, often scything its bill from side to side in water (a feeding technique that is unique to the avocets).
+It mainly eats crustaceans and insects.

-Their breeding habitat is shallow lakes with brackish water and exposed bare mud.
-They nest on open ground, often in small groups, sometimes with other waders.
+Its breeding habitat is shallow lakes with brackish water and exposed bare mud.
+It nests on open ground, often in small groups, sometimes with other waders.
 Three to five eggs are laid in a lined scrape or on a mound of vegetation.